THE PHILOSOPHY

 Built around the actual biopsychology of women, not unrealistic self-care advice.

-• struggling to switch off, even when you have time to rest
+• You can’t switch off, even when you finally have time to rest

-• wondering why life feels so heavy when you’re technically “coping”
+• You wonder why life feels so heavy when you’re technically coping

 If this feels familiar, you’re not weak.